aalferov/RepData_PeerAssessment1/PA1_template.md

 ```

 ### Create a new dataset that is equal to the original dataset but with the missing data filled in
+### Missing values are replaced by mean values of steps for the particular time interval

 ```r
 df_new <- df